frieda-bldn/Portfolio/README.md

 # Frieda Balduin's Portfolio

+## About me

+My name is Frieda Balduin, I am 21 years old and a student in Psychology and Neuroscience.
-This portfolio displays my Python skills and coding projects.
+The focus of my studies is clinical neuroscience, and this portfolio displays my current Python skills and coding projects.